 Pheasant Season is Here

-Pheasant is definitely an autumn food.
+Pheasant is definitely an autumnal food.
 Now that it is in the season it was time to try it on the BBQ.
 I purchased a pheasant from Waitrose which had some bacon covering the crown.
 With game birds (especially ones that are small) it is a good idea to introduce some fat to help keep the meat moist.
-I used my Weber Gourmet BBQ System (GBS), using Australian Heat Beads, prepared in a half full Chimney Starter.
+I used my Weber GBS, using Australian Heat Beads, prepared in a half-full Chimney Starter.
 I also added a couple of chunks of Cherry wood to get some nice smokiness and colour into the meat.

 Setting the BBQ up for indirect cooking I cooked the Pheasant indirectly until it’s internal temperature was 70°C. This took about 50 minutes with BBQ at 180-200°C. I then let Pheasant sit for 10 minutes which will help bring the internal temperature up further.